Tutorial: Create and publish a lab in Azure Lab Services

 The list displays the email addresses and statuses of the current users, whether they're registered with the lab or not.

-After the students are registered with the lab, the list displays their names.
-The name that's shown in the list is constructed by using the first and last names of the student's information from Azure AD or their Microsoft Account.
-For more information on supported account types, see Student accounts.
+After a student registers for the lab uing the registration link, the user list also displays their name.
+The name that's shown in the list is constructed by using the first and last names of the student's information from Azure Active Directory or their Microsoft Account.
+For more information about supported account types, see Student accounts.

 Send invitation emails to users